saperio/grunt-image-size/README.md

 ### Development and testing

-Please, lint and test the code before posting PRs.
+Please, lint and test the code with `npm test` before posting PRs.

-Run `npm test` to lint and test the code.
-See some lint errors?
-Run `npm run format` to fix them.
-See tests failing?
-Now it's real time to make them pass.
+Got some lint errors?
+Run `npm run format`.

+Tests failing?
+Fix the code to make them pass.
 Use `npm run test:watch` for easier workflow.

 ## License